After School Programs

 A REPORT ON THE ACTIVITIES OF THE AFTER SCHOOL PROGRAM IN 2014

-The after school program has as its main objectives to improve upon the word and sound building skills of both class five and class six pupils.
+The main objective of the after school program is to improve the word and sound building skills of both class five and class six pupils.
 The after school program is carried out in three schools namely; Presbyterian School Buea Town, Government School Bonduma group one and Government School Bonduma group two.

-In Government School Bonduma group one there are 36 pupils, with 19 pupils in class six and 17 pupils in class five.
+In Government School Bonduma group one there are 36 pupils; 19 pupils in class six and 17 pupils in class five.
 In both the First School Leaving certificate and common entrance examinations, 17 pupils passed and in class five, 13 pupils were promoted to class six.

-In Government School Bonduma group two there are 40 pupils, with 25 in class six and 15 in class five.
-In both the First School Leaving certificate and common entrance examinations, they scored 100% and 10 pupils were promoted from class five to class six.
+In Government School Bonduma group two there are 40 pupils; 25 in class six and 15 in class five.
+In both the First School Leaving certificate and common entrance examinations they scored 100% and 10 pupils were promoted from class five to class six.

 To conclude, the program has created a remarkable improvement in the performance of the learners as some of them can differentiate between vowels and consonant sounds, associate sounds to objects and pronounce two, three and four letter words.
 Also, some of the pupils who succeeded to move to the secondary school still come around to seek advice and guide as concerns academic issues.